2i2c-org/team-compass/engineering/workflow/1-week-iteration-worklflow.md

 1. In the unlikely event that an engineer has ran out of work, find a way to support another engineer to complete their tasks, pull work from the committed queue, or make a decision on work to do next based on **Principle 1**.
 Note: Our goal is to reduce unplanned work.
 However, if we are forced to introduce unplanned work, this should be made clear to the team and should considered a topic of discussion in the subsequent retrospective.

-### 3. How do deal with getting block
+### 3. How do deal with getting blocked

 Getting blocked happens for various reasons.
 The most common is related to _unforeseen or poorly managed dependencies_.
 The guidelines for dealing with impediments (i.e. blockers) is:
 1. Use the Engineering slack channel to ask for help (async)
 1. Avoid unplanned work (see Principle 1) and [Accidental complexity](https://www.nutshell.com/blog/accidental-complexity-software-design).
 1. We'll adopt Sync check-ins (15 minutes).
 This will help to create alignment in the team on what's the most important tasks to work on.
-The check-ins are just to surface progress, we we plan to work on next, highlight things that can derail delivery.
+The check-ins are just to surface progress, what we plan to work on next, highlight things that can derail delivery.
 Deep-dives are addressed through conversations after the sync (e.g. “can we talk afterwards?”)

 **Activity Dates (Badass Team)**
 * Mon